TheophilusM/Java-Essentials/README.md

 * Class - a combination of objects, a blueprint of the objects
 * Paradigms - programming techniques to perform certain instructions
 * Advantages
-  - Inheritance - code reusability in other classes
+  - Inheritance - code reuse-ability in other classes
   - Security - data hiding
   - Project structuring
 * Concepts